STD/PhD, University of Fribourg, Switzerland

 On the Last Day: The Time of the Resurrection of the Dead according to Thomas Aquinas.
 Studia Friburgensia 110.
 Fribourg, Switzerland: Academic Press Fribourg, 2010. [reviewed by Simon Francis Gaine in The Thomist 77.1 (2013): 168-71, and by Carlo Leget in Archa Verbi 9 (2012): 207-9.]

-“Eschatology in Thomas Aquinas,” invited chapter in the volume Thomas Aquinas and Hans Urs von Balthasar, Jacob W. Wood and Michael Altenburger, editors.
+“Eschatology in Thomas Aquinas,” in Illuminating Modernity: Thomas Aquinas and Hans Urs von Balthasar, Jacob W. Wood and Michael Altenburger, editors.
 Illuminating Modernity series.
-T&T Clark [accepted; forthcoming].
+New York, NY: T&T Clark/Bloomsbury [forthcoming].

-“The Spirit of the Letter: St. Thomas’s Interpretation of Scripture in his Reading of Job’s Eschatology,” invited chapter in the volume Reading Job with St. Thomas Aquinas, co-editors Matthew Levering, Piotr Roszak and Jörgen Vijgen.
-Washington, DC: The Catholic University of America Press [accepted; forthcoming].
+“The Spirit of the Letter: St. Thomas’s Interpretation of Scripture in his Reading of Job’s Eschatology,” in Reading Job with St. Thomas Aquinas, co-editors Matthew Levering, Piotr Roszak and Jörgen Vijgen.
+Thomistic Ressourcement Series 15.
+Washington, DC: The Catholic University of America Press, 2020, 364-383.

 “It Is Right to Mourn: Toward Funerals that Acknowledge Death as Loss and Lack.”
 Antiphon 20.1 (2016): 19-39.